thindil/hunter/README.md

   every Linux distribution: in Fedora it is *file-devel* on Debian/Ubuntu/Mint *file-dev*.

+* If you want to build the console version of the program, you will also need ncurses library, its development files and the Ada binding for it.
+All should be available in the most Linux distributions.

 If you have all the required packages, navigate to the main directory(where this file is) to compile:

 * The simplest way to compile the program is use Gnat Studio.
 It should be available in the most distributions.
 Just run it, select *hunter.gpr* as a project file and select option `Build All`.

-* If you prefer using console: in main source code directory type `gprbuild -P hunter.gpr` for debug mode build or for release mode:
-  `gprbuild -P hunter.gpr -XMode=release`.
+* If you prefer using console: to build the graphical version of the program, in main source code directory, type `gprbuild -P hunter.gpr` for debug mode build or for release mode: `gprbuild -P hunter.gpr -XMode=release`.
 If you have installed [Bob](https://github.com/thindil/bob) you can type `bob debug` for build in debug mode or `bob release` to prepare release for the program.
+  If you want to build the console version of the program, in main source code directory type `gprbuild -P hunter.gpr -XUI=console` for debug mode build or for release mode: `gprbuild -P hunter.gpr -XMode=release -XUI=console`.
+If you have installed [Bob](https://github.com/thindil/bob) you can type `bob debugconsole` for build in debug mode or `bob releaseconsole` to prepare release for the program.

 ## Running Hunter